 A. Contract Term

-This Contract shall begin on October 1, 2017 and end on September 30, 2020, unless terminated early under the provisions herein.
-By mutual agreement of the parties, this contract may be extended for additional one year periods.
+This Contract shall begin on October 1, 2020 and end on September 30, 2023, unless terminated early under the provisions herein.
+By mutual agreement of the parties, this contract may be extended for additional one year periods, for a maximum extension of three years.
 Either party may terminate this Agreement, with or without cause, upon thirty (30) days’ notice to the other.
-The RDA shall be entitled to payment for Services performed up to the date of termination contained within a termination notice from the City-Parish, to the extent that the Services have been satisfactorily performed and are otherwise reimbursable under the terms of this Agreement.
+The BBR shall be entitled to payment for Services performed up to the date of termination contained within a termination notice from the City-Parish, to the extent that the Services have been satisfactorily performed and are otherwise reimbursable under the terms of this Agreement.

 B. Termination Due to Unavailable Funding

 The continuation of this Agreement is contingent upon the appropriation and release of funds by the OCD to fulfill the requirements of this Agreement, including the allocation of general fund dollars from the City/Parish.
-Failure of the appropriate authorities to approve and provide an adequate budget to the RDA for fulfillment of the Agreement terms shall constitute reason for termination of the Agreement by either Party.
-The RDA shall be paid for all authorized Services properly performed and good faith expenditures made prior to termination; provided that nothing herein shall obligate the RDA to expend any of its own funds prior to confirmation in writing that all funding contemplated hereunder is available or that the OCD commits to funding all authorized Services prior to the RDA undertaking any Services hereunder.
+Failure of the appropriate authorities to approve and provide an adequate budget to the BBR for fulfillment of the Agreement terms shall constitute reason for termination of the Agreement by either Party.
+The BBR shall be paid for all authorized Services properly performed and good faith expenditures made prior to termination; provided that nothing herein shall obligate the BBR to expend any of its own funds prior to confirmation in writing that all funding contemplated hereunder is available or that the OCD commits to funding all authorized Services prior to the BBR undertaking any Services hereunder.

 IV.
 Indemnification and Limitation of Liability